kurokobo/awx-on-k3s/galaxy/README.md

 - [pulp/pulp-operator: Kubernetes Operator for Pulp 3](https://github.com/pulp/pulp-operator)

-This project is still under active development and there is no support, however, at least the code to create a new instance seems to be implemented.
-In this procedure, we use [Pulp Operator 0.14.1](https://github.com/pulp/pulp-operator/tree/0.14.1)
+This project is in alpha stage and under active development.
+In this guide, we use [Pulp Operator 1.0.0-alpha.2](https://github.com/pulp/pulp-operator/tree/1.0.0-alpha.2).

 ### Install Pulp Operator